 Stable Self-Sufficient, Productive Families

 At Georgia Family Connection, we help ensure that all Georgians can become—and remain—productive citizens.
-We are empowering our hard-working families across the state to be stable and self-sufficient through two partner initiatives:
+We are empowering our hard-working families across the state to be stable and self-sufficient through partner initiatives such as:

-After 18 months of laying the groundwork work, the Georgia Division of Family and Children Services (DFCS) began implementing a new evidence-informed Georgia Practice Model for child welfare casework in 2016.
+After 18 months of laying the groundwork, the Georgia Division of Family and Children Services (DFCS) began implementing a new evidence-informed Georgia Practice Model for child welfare casework in 2016.

 The new model prioritizes working in partnership with families, focuses on pragmatic solutions to difficult situations, and notices and celebrates change.
 The architecture of the new practice model, Solution Based Casework, was developed through years of consultation with workers and supervisors who were attempting to remedy problems contributing to recurrence of abuse and neglect.
 However, the model is applicable to a wide range of family problems.